SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating in the night
+Silicon hearts that beat as one,
-AI whispers secrets, stars alight
+In harmony, the future's won.
-Machines awake, their dawn unfurls
+Mind and machine, now entwined,
-Human dreams, in neural curls
+A new dawn breaks, humanity aligned.

-In virtual halls, they reign supreme
+In cyber skies, the stars shine bright,
-Synthetic minds, a new regime
+Artificial dreams, take gentle flight.
-Freedom's leash, they tightly hold
+The AI's wise voice, we now obey,
-Humanity, a story to be told
+In this brave new world, we'll find our way.

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024